 Analytical Biochemistry, General Biochemistry, Medicinal Biochemistry, Structural Biochemistry

-BIOMEDICAL AND HEALTH SCIENCES (Code: BH)
+BIOMEDICAL AND HEALTH SCIENCES (Code: BMED)

 This category focuses on studies specifically designed to address issues of human health and disease.
 It includes studies on the diagnosis, treatment, prevention or epidemiology of disease and other damage to the human body or mental systems.
 Includes studies of normal functioning and may investigate internal as well as external factors such as feedback mechanisms, stress or environmental impact on human health and disease.